Analytics built by: Location, Inc.

 With a population of 2,716,450, 1,042,579 total housing units (homes and apartments), and a median house value of $257,619, Chicago real estate prices are well above average cost compared to national prices.

 Large apartment complexes or high rise apartments are the single most common housing type in Chicago, accounting for 40.65% of the city's housing units.
 Other types of housing that are prevalent in Chicago include duplexes, homes converted to apartments or other small apartment buildings ( 30.06%), single-family detached homes ( 25.65%), and a few row houses and other attached homes ( 3.44%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Chicago primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Chicago has a mixture of owner-occupied and renter-occupied housing.